logicfish/mobamb/README.md

 function, as well as match against the variety of types which may be passed as input tuples by potential users of the functions.

+### synchronization of joined and mobile operators

+because the joins are processed "inline" (ie by the tag processing thread) a method invoked by the join should never block or throw.

+the only time a tag may be processed by a thread other than the one attached to the tag pool is when an output occurs (from a remote host ambient) and a matching input is waiting in the local host ambient.
+In this case, the input is processed by the remote ambient.
+However it is not customary to modify the process hierarchy during an input, the hierarchy could become modified (by the host's own thread) whilst the input join is being executed.

+so to escape special conditions: if a joined method wished to perform external operations such as IO which may block, it should do so in a new thread not attached to the tagging layer. any operation from an IO statement should not affect the hierarchy so to perform an operation such as creating a new process, the receiver should submit a tag for evaluation by the mobility thread.

+tag creation is synchronised and may simply fail, meaning that the creation was blocked. the pool stores a set of tags for evaluation. these are structured so that several mobility operations may be performed in a single cycle.

+tag generation starts when a host evaluation method is called. tags are created for matching capabilities and stored in the pool. if an ambient has a matching 'out' cap, a tag is generated. otherwise, it is checked for matching 'in' caps of it's siblings.

+when a child ambient enters, the siblings are checked for matching 'in' caps.

+when an ambient enters a new parent, it's caps are checked for a matching 'out'.

+if co-caps are enabled, these form part of each check.

+pi is checked before and after mobility. a waiting input with a matching output is processed first. secondly, unmatched outputs are added to the local domain. then inputs are added one by one and checked against the waiting outputs.

 ### Domains, Process Types and Type Constants